A snippet of my story.

-For every girl like me who carries the wounds of a secret abortion, my story is for you.
+For every girl who carries the wounds of a secret abortion, my story is for you.

 You are not alone.
 You are loved!

 I don’t ever remember a time of not knowing God.
 From my earliest memory as a child, I loved him and felt he loved me.
-This love felt a part of me as if it had been woven inside my heart as He knitted me together, and although I would spend most of my life questioning, challenging, and feeling unworthy of this love, it would be what ultimately saved me many years down a long and broken road.
+This love felt a part of me as if it had been woven within my heart as I was being formed, and although I would spend most of my life questioning, challenging, and feeling unworthy of this love, it would be what ultimately saved me many years down a long and broken road.
 I was chosen --- I am His --- and for that, I am grateful.

 Fear not, for I have redeemed you --- I have called you by name,